As an oat milling company founded in 1877, the Quaker Oats Company quickly grew into a breakfast food powerhouse.

 The resilient cylindrical containers have proven themselves as an enduring facet of the brand alongside their contents.

-Despite having utilized the Quaker name and imagery since its founding in 1877, Quaker Oats as a company has never shared direct historical ties with the actual Christian denomination of the Religious Society of Friends, colloquially known as Quakers.
+Despite using its imagery since 1877, Quaker Oats has never shared direct historical ties with the the Religious Society of Friends or the Quakers.

 Yet when selecting its branding, the business deliberately chose the term "Quaker" in order to evoke positive virtues they felt the public associated with practitioners of Quakerism, such as honesty, integrity, and purity.